eopit/vscode-config/README.md

 # vscode-config

 ### Install Eslint with airbnb dependencies
-* First step install _Eslint and Prettier - Code Formater_ extensions
+* First step install _Eslint and Prettier - Code Formater_ extensions from the store on VS CODE
+* Then run this command on root folder
 ```
 npm i -D eslint prettier eslint-plugin-prettier eslint-config-prettier eslint-plugin-node eslint-config-node
 ```
-* Then run in root folder:
+* This one too:
 ```
 npx install-peerdeps --dev eslint-config-airbnb
 ```

-* Create file configurations:
+* Create a new file configuration:
- *Create a file named *.prettierrc* then type:
+ * Create a file named *.prettierrc* then type:
  ```
  {
   "singleQuote": true
  }
  ```
  * And save.
-After this, run the command below in root folder
+After this run the command below in root folder
  ```
  sudo npm i -g eslint
  ```
- * Type eslint --init in terminal to configurate file To check syntax and find problems;
+ * Type eslint --init in terminal to configurate file and choose the options below (can be other depending on your project) To check syntax and find problems;
  JavaScript modules(import/export) --> React, view;
  CommonJS --> Node.JS

 * After all choices, will create a file named .eslintrc.json.
 Open it and overwrite with command below
 ```
 {